 The Plan allows eligible participants to elect to have Applied withhold up to 50 percent of their eligible pre-tax compensation for their contribution to the Plan, subject to a dollar limit established by the Code.
-The Plan also allows eligible participants who are age 50 or older during the Plan year to make catch-up contributions up to 50 percent of their eligible pre-tax compensation, subject to a dollar limit established by the Code.
+The Plan also allows eligible participants who are age 50 or older during the Plan year to make catchup contributions up to 50 percent of their eligible pre-tax compensation, subject to a dollar limit established by the Code.
 For participants who elect to contribute a portion of their compensation to the Plan, their taxable compensation is reduced by the amount contributed.
-Participant salary deferral and/or catch-up contributions are invested in various investment funds available under the Plan in whole-percent increments according to the participants' directions.

 Participants are also allowed to make rollover contributions of eligible amounts received from other tax-qualified employer-sponsored retirement plans or conduit individual retirement accounts.
-Such contributions are invested in various investment funds available under the Plan in accordance with the participants' directions.